ATG Entertainment: Theatre ownership and management

-ATG manages more than 64 theatres and one cinema in the UK, the US, and Germany.
-ATG's portfolio of 10 West End theatres include the Ambassadors, Apollo Victoria, Duke of York's, Fortune, Harold Pinter, Lyceum, Phoenix, Piccadilly, Playhouse, and Savoy.
+ATG manages more than 70 theatres and one cinema in the UK, US, Spain and Germany.
+ATG's portfolio of 10 West End theatres include the Ambassadors, Apollo Victoria, Fortune, Harold Pinter, Lyceum, Phoenix, Piccadilly, Playhouse, Savoy and Tom Stoppard,.
 ATG also has UK regional theatres in Aylesbury, Birmingham, Brighton, Bristol, Edinburgh, Folkestone, Glasgow, Liverpool, Manchester, Milton Keynes, Oxford, Richmond, Sunderland, Stoke-on-Trent, Stockton on Tees, Torquay, Wimbledon, Woking and York.

 In the US, ATG controls seven Broadway theatres, the Lyric Theatre, and the Hudson Theatre, the latter leased from a subsidiary of Millennium & Copthorne Hotels.
 In 2015, ATG acquired ACE Theatrical Group, giving ATG control of the King's Theatre in Brooklyn, New York; the Saenger Theatre and Mahalia Jackson Theater of the Performing Arts in New Orleans, Louisiana; and the Majestic Theatre and Charline McCombs Empire Theatre in San Antonio, Texas.
 In 2023, President of Jujamcyn Theaters, Jordan Roth sold a 93% stake of their five Broadway Theaters.
 This acquisition includes the August Wilson, the Walter Kerr, the Eugene O'Neill, the Al Hirschfield, and the St. James Theatre.

 Also in 2015, ATG became leaseholder and took over the management of the Theatre Royal, Sydney's oldest theatrical institution, one of the city's premier venues and ATG's first theatre in the Asia-Pacific region, though the New South Wales government closed the venue in 2016.

 ATG is the majority shareholder of BB Group, One of the leading producers and promoters of premium live entertainment in Europe, with a particular strength in touring musicals and dance productions throughout Germany, Austria and Switzerland.
 BB Group productions include West Side Story, We Will Rock You, The Rocky Horror Show, Cats, Alvin Ailey American Dance Theater and Ballet Revolución, The Lion King and The Bodyguard.
 BB Group has won the tender to re-develop the Staatenhaus in Cologne as a 1700-seat theatre.